ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 ### Detach a domain name

 Log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click `Hosting plans`{.action}, then choose the name of the web hosting plan concerned.
 Select the `Multisite`{.action} tab.
-In the table that pops up, identify the line corresponding to the domain that you want to detach from your OVHcloud web hosting plan.
+In the table that appears, identify the line corresponding to the domain that you want to detach from your OVHcloud web hosting plan.
 Click the `...`{.action} button, then `Detach domain`{.action}.
 There are two possible scenarios:

 #### The domain name is not the only one attached to the same directory